last-hit-aab/last-hit-pages/src/pages/docs/tutorial/step/step.md

         ```
       Then use `data-field`.
     > Make sure it is unique, even element occurred in a list.

+    > `$lhDataAttrName` can be set in left bar on IDE, open workspace settings.

 Replayer find an element by `datapath`, `path`, `csspath` and `custompath`, sequentially.
 For each path, there is one and only one element can be located. `custompath` is manual input, more like a failover by yourself.